SUMMARY: RESEARCH MISCONDUCT IN SCIENCE AT THE UNIVERSITY OF SYDNEY – WHAT IS TO BE DONE?

 In this final section of my mid-2013 revamp of the Australian Paradox critique, I still have more questions than answers.
 First, does anyone have a good reason why those first three errors – (i) “600 g” (p.
 498); (ii) “decreased by 10%” (p.
 500); and (iii) “300%” (p.
 502) – should not be corrected immediately, in Nutrients alongside the authors’ initial formal Correction?

 On top of the published mis-spelling of my name as “Roberston” (p.
-3 of #15), this series of basic and conspicuous errors provides unmistakable evidence that the authors are sloppy with simple facts and fact-checking, and that competent quality control is lacking in science at the University of Sydney.
+3 of #15), this series of basic and conspicuous errors provides unmistakable evidence that the authors are sloppy with simple facts and fact-checking, and that the University’s claim of serious quality control in this episode is a sham.

-Given that confirmation of seriously sloppy scholarship, readers may now see the authors as perfectly capable of overlooking game-changing facts, including that: (a) four indicators of sugar consumption trend up not down in their own charts!
+Given this clear confirmation of carelessness, readers may now accept that the authors negligently overlooked critical facts, including that: (a) four indicators of sugar consumption trend up not down in their own charts!
 (Figures 1-4); (b) the Green Pool series in #26 suggests flat/up not down; (c) the critical ABS sugar series was discontinued as unreliable after 1998-99; and (d) their conspicuously flat preferred sugar series was falsified in the 2000s by the FAO.

-Those basic but ruinous problems above clearly (i) invalidate the high-profile Australian Paradox “finding”; and (ii) make a mockery of Vice Chancellor Spence’s claim that “Professor Brand-Miller’s research which appears in Nutrients was independently and objectively peer-reviewed prior to its publication…”.
+Clearly, that series of serious errors both (i) invalidates the high-profile Australian Paradox “finding”; and (ii) makes a mockery of Vice Chancellor Spence’s claim that the obviously faulty paper was “independently and objectively peer-reviewed prior to its publication…”.

-As I mentioned earlier, a “Fellow of Senate” recently told me that I am right on this matter and the University is wrong.
-A range of other eminent observers have said the same thing – the difference here between right and wrong is not complicated.
+As mentioned earlier, a “Fellow of Senate” recently told me face to face that I am right on this matter and the University is wrong.
+Various other eminent observers have said much the same thing.
 Journalists might want to ask the 20 or so Fellows of Senate about the extent to which they are aware of the research misconduct I have documented above.
 Are they unconcerned about the growing damage to the University of Sydney’s reputation for academic and scientific competence and integrity?
-Are they – like the University’s senior management – hoping the problem somehow just goes away?
+Or are they – like the University’s senior management – hoping the problem somehow just goes away?
 (It won’t.)

-At a time when the Group of Eight (universities) is putting out its hand for increased taxpayer funding on the basis that “research intensive universities” are special, is the Go8 comfortable with the University of Sydney defending obviously shonky science? http://www.go8.edu.au/university-staff/go8-policy-_and_-analysis/2013/discussion-paper-the-role-and-importance-of-research-intensive-universities
+At a time when the Group of Eight (universities) is advertising for increased taxpayer funding on the basis that “research intensive universities” are special, is the Go8 comfortable with the University of Sydney defending obviously shonky science? http://www.go8.edu.au/university-staff/go8-policy-_and_-analysis/2013/discussion-paper-the-role-and-importance-of-research-intensive-universities

 In my opinion, at least one “research intensive” Go8 university in Australia is indeed somewhat special, possessing a special arrogance that allows it pretend to taxpayers that its error-laden, self-published research promoting a reckless false “finding” on the origins of obesity – a result supportive of the University’s business revenues but damaging to public health – is top-quality “peer-reviewed” science.